leoth-91/multilayerXOR/README.md

 # Neural Network
 The Neural Network has 3 layers: **input**, **output** and a *hidden layer**.
 The numbers of neurons per layer is variable and the number of input/output neurons will be inferred from the data provided.

-For the XOR gate, the network will have 2 inoputs and 1 output.
+For the XOR gate, the network will have 2 inputs and 1 output.
 In the case of the CSWAP gate the network will have 3 inputs and 3 outputs.
-The number of hidden neurons is 2 by defaulf and should be adjusted upwards when training the model on CSWAP data.
+The number of hidden neurons is 2 by default and should be adjusted upwards when training the model on CSWAP data.

-As activation function the hyperbilic tangent function is used: **tanh(x)**
+As activation function the hyperbolic tangent function is used: **tanh(x)**

 Loss: Root Mean Square error (**RMS**):